Ahh, Easter. Egg dying. Egg hiding. Egg finding. And then… a lot of hard-boiled eggs to use up in a hurry.

 Steam one 6 to 8 oz salmon fillet and one bunch of asparagus.
 Chop the asparagus into 1” segments.
 Flake the salmon.
 Combine in a mixing bowl with an apple cider vinaigrette (whisk together 1 Tbsp cider vinegar, 1 tsp Dijon mustard, juice of quarter of a lemon and 4-5 Tbsp olive oil) and serve over two sliced, boiled eggs and a bed of greens.

-10. What's a bowl of ramen without strips of pork, a dollop of seaweed and a sliced, boiled egg?
-Just a bowl of noodles, nothing more.
+What’s a bowl of ramen without strips of pork, a dollop of seaweed and a sliced, boiled egg?

 Create a bed of romaine, iceberg or Boston lettuce and top with diced bacon, diced ripe avocado, diced cooked chicken breast, diced tomato, diced hard-boiled eggs and roquefort or your favorite blue cheese.
 Dress with a simple vinaigrette.